Alligator/square-peg/README.md

 ## captures

-Just matching text is cool, but you probably want to extract some values from it.
-Every rule function takes a tag as it's final parameter.
-When this is set square peg will capture the text that matched under that tag.
+Matching text is cool, but you probably want to extract some stuff from it too.
+Every rule function takes a tag as it's final parameter, when this is set square peg will capture the text that matched under that tag.

 Here's our grammar from above with added captures:
 ```js